garrrrido/vr-masking-tools/README.md

 Use it to cut and concatenate segments from a video.
 Great for testing the other scripts with shorter scenes

 Create a `cuts.txt` file in the script's directory with the following format.
-The content between the first and second timestamps will be included in the output video
+The content between the left and right timestamps of every row will be included in the output video

 ```
 00:05:10, 00:05:30